Belen741/spanishlistening-a1c2/replit.md

-# Listening por Niveles - Educational Spanish Listening Platform
+# Spanish Listening - Educational Spanish Listening Platform

 ## Overview

-Listening por Niveles is a web application for practicing Spanish listening comprehension, organized by CEFR levels (A1-C2).
+Spanish Listening is a web application for practicing Spanish listening comprehension, organized by CEFR levels (A1-C2).
 The platform provides interactive audio exercises with transcripts, vocabulary lists, and quizzes for each proficiency level.
 Built with Next.js 14 (App Router), TypeScript, and TailwindCSS, the application emphasizes fast loading, code-splitting per level, and AdSense integration readiness.

 The application serves educational content through 6 distinct CEFR levels, each with dedicated audio material, transcriptions, vocabulary, and evaluable quizzes.
 User progress is tracked locally using browser localStorage, and the platform supports both light and dark themes with persistence.